Marco-Santoni/Marco-Santoni.github.io-src/content/started_podcasting.md

 <iframe src="https://anchor.fm/marco-santoni/embed/episodes/Ep-1-Diventare-imprenditori-di-se-stessi-con-NLP-e10a9g9/a-a5fjhcg" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>

-We keep updated a kind of kanban board that lists potential guests, guests that have accepted the invitation, and those that have already been scheduled.
+We keep on updating a kind of kanban board that lists potential guests, guests that have accepted the invitation, and those that have already been scheduled.
 We decided to have a fixed schedule for recording (every 2 weeks, on the same day, at the same time).
 Having a recurring schedule reduces complexity and made things work.

 At the end of every recording, we ask the guest to suggest us 1 or 2 names of potential future guests.
 This recommendation helps us filling the list of future guests with new names, and it lets us meet new Pythonistas outside of our direct network.

 ## Some numbers

+Two days ago, we published the [10th episode](https://anchor.fm/marco-santoni/episodes/Ep-10-Demand-forecasting-con-serie-temporali-gerarchiche-e19q48p), and we have enough history to look back at numbers.
+As of 7th November 2021, we had _1,364_ plays.
+Our top episode had _167_ plays.
+The _84%_ of listeners are from Italy, and 2 out of 3 listeners uses their mobile device to listen to the podcast.

+What I'm most glad of are not these numbers, but the messages we receive often via [Slack](https://pythonmilano.herokuapp.com/) or [LinkedIn](https://www.linkedin.com/company/python-milano).
+Sometimes listeners writes us to say thanks for the valuable content they listened to.
+These messages are the highest reward for the time and effort we put into this podcast and the main reason we are doing this.